leonL/nbwc-resource-library/README.md

 # nbwc-covid-resources

-> Nav intefrace for a collection of COVID19 resources curated by the New Brunswick Women&#39;s Council
+> Nav interface for a collection of COVID19 resources curated by the New Brunswick Women&#39;s Council

 ## Build Setup